Skip to content

 Applications

-The Applications page serves as a comprehensive catalog of all available containerized applications, providing users with detailed information and easy access to launch computational workloads.
+The Applications page is a catalog of all available containerized applications, with detailed information and quick access to launch workloads.

 Application Catalog: Displays a grid view of all pre-configured applications available on the platform.
 Each application tile shows the application name, version, description, supported AMD ROCm version, and resource requirements.
 Applications are categorized by domain (AI/ML, HPC, Data Analytics, Visualization) for easy navigation.